parryjacob/jacobparry.ca/projects.md

 `JSONDB` is a dependency for `ModuleBukkit` for interacting with a database through a JSON serialization layer.
 It quickly grew beyond this scope and became a more generalized database abstraction layer.

+### Minecraft Plugins <sup>[Source](https://github.com/parryjacob/mc)</sup>

+Over the course of more than one year, I worked together with my close friend [Evan McIntire](http://evanmcintire.com/) to create a variety of plugins for multiple Minecraft servers at multiple gaming communities we were a part of.
+Their appearance and functionality has changed wildly over time, their current version barely resembling the originals.

+This was the first large project I ever worked on in a collaborative environment, and it remains one of the largest.
+Memories of this project exist in many forms, both positive and negative.
+Sadly, after many changes within the Minecraft community this project was unable to continue in its current form.
+It may return again one day, but only time will tell.